 Scientists have examined a key receptor for the first time at high resolution — broadening understanding of how it might function, and opening the door to future improvements in treating conditions such as type 2 diabetes.

 Glucagon-like peptide-1 receptors (GLP1R) are found on insulin-producing beta cells of the pancreas and neurons in the brain.
 The receptor encourages the pancreas to release more insulin, stops the liver from producing too much glucose, and reduces appetite.
-This combination of effects can helps to control blood sugar levels.
+This combination of effects can help to control blood sugar levels.

 As such, GLP1R has become a significant target for the treatment of type 2 diabetes, and a range of drugs are now available that are based on it.
 But much remains unknown about GLP1R function because its small size makes it difficult to visualize.